vacp2p/rfc/content/docs/rfcs/22/README.md

 # Design

-The chat protocol enables sending and receiving messages in a unique chat room.
+The chat protocol enables sending and receiving messages in a chat room.
+There is currently only one chat room, which is tied to the content topic.
 The messages SHOULD NOT be encrypted.

 The `contentTopic` MUST be set to `/waku/2/huilong/proto`.